 The colourful festival of Holi usually falls at the beginning of spring when flowers are starting to bloom and the grass is turning green once again.
-It is when people throw brightly coloured powder at each other and spray coloured water.
-If you’ve seen the Cold Play video “Hymns for the Weekend” then you know a little bit of what I’m talking about.
+This festival is celebrated with coloured powder and coloured water and very messy clothes.
+The day usually ends with yummy food and drink.

 Thandai Recipe using almond milk

-My husband is lactose sensitive and so I’m constantly looking for alternatives to regular milk in traditional Indian recipes.
-This is one of them and I was so delighted that it turned out delicious.
+My youngest is dairy-free and my hubby is lactose sensitive and so I’m constantly looking for alternatives to regular milk in traditional Indian recipes.
+This is one of them and I was delighted it turned out delicious.
 Not all my experiments do!
 Replacing whole milk with almond milk also makes this chilled Thandai drink lighter in calories, higher in Vitamin E and overall a good source of Calcium.
 You can of course switch the almond milk out for regular whole or 2% milk.

 As I was testing this recipe in my kitchen I knew I had to make it kid-friendly.
-Knowing my kids’ taste for ice cream, I thought that would be a good option.
-Surpisingly almond milk ice cream worked really well, in a kulfi-like way.
+Knowing my kids’ penchant for ice cream, I thought that would be a good option.
+Almond milk ice cream works really well, in a kulfi-like way.
 A little more crystalline than regular milk but oh so refreshing!
 After all Holi hai!

 For the Milk:

-Almond Milk – 4 cups (use regular whole or 2% mlk if you like)
+Almond Milk – 4 cups (use regular whole or 2% milk if you like)

 Sugar – 3 tbsp